rjuju/pg_validate_extupgrade/README.md

 ERROR: Differences found:
 - mismatch found for Extension pg_broken_extupgrade:
   - in relations:
-    installed and upgraded both have 14 Relation but some mismatch in them:
+    installed and upgraded both have 19 Relation but some mismatch in them:
       3 Relation missing in installed:
         - public.missing2
         - public.papart
         - public.tbl1

       3 Relation missing in upgraded:
+        - public.broken_tbl1
         - public.missing1
-        - public.broken_tbl1
         - public.tbl3_id_seq

-      - mismatch found for Relation public.options_1:
+      - mismatch found for Relation public.logged:
+        - in relpersistence:
+          - u
+          + p

+        - in relacl:
+          - upgraded has no value, while installed has
+            + {rjuju=arwdDxt/rjuju}

         - in reloptions:
-          installed has 1 more Option (3) than upgraded (2)
-            1 Option missing in installed:
-              - toast_tuple_target

-            2 Option missing in upgraded:
-              - parallel_workers
-              - autovacuum_enabled

-            - mismatch found for fillfactor:
-              - 90
-              + 80

-      - mismatch found for Relation public.options_2:
-        - in reloptions:
-          upgraded has 1 more Option (2) than installed (1)
-            1 Option missing in installed:
-              - fillfactor

-            - mismatch found for toast_tuple_target:
-              - 8000
-              + 8100

-      - mismatch found for Relation public.tbl4:
-        - in attributes:
-          - mismatch for elem #1:
-            - mismatch found for Attribute val:
-              - in atttype:
-                - character varying(30)
-                + character varying(20)

-      - mismatch found for Relation public.tbl0:
-        - in indexes:
-          installed and upgraded both have 1 Index but some mismatch in them:
-            - mismatch found for Index public.tbl0_id_idx:
-              - in inddef:
-                - CREATE INDEX tbl0_id_idx ON public.tbl0 USING btree (id) WHERE (id > 0)
-                + CREATE INDEX tbl0_id_idx ON public.tbl0 USING btree (id)

-        - in stats:
-          installed and upgraded both have 2 ExtendedStatistic but some mismatch in them:
-            - mismatch found for ExtendedStatistic public.tbl0_stats_n:
-              - in stxkind:
-                - mismatch for elem #0:
-                  - f
-                  + d

-            - mismatch found for ExtendedStatistic public.tbl0_stats:
-              - in columns:
-                - id, val, ((id * 2))
-                + id, val

-              - in stxkind:
-                - installed has 1 more elements (4) than upgraded (3)
-                - mismatch for elem #3:
           - upgraded has no value, while installed has
-                    + 101
+            + fillfactor=80

       - mismatch found for Relation public.main:
         - in attributes: